All you need to know for an exciting and rewarding Hackathon. Reach out with questions, feedback or for support: info[at]opendata.ch.

 What makes for a (good) Challenge?

 We want to work on real problems and ideas.
 These should be formulated as “Challenges”.
-Challenges stand at the core of our hackathons.
+Challenges stand at the core of our Hackathons.
 They are like sparks that ignite projects.
 Challenges can be of different types and put a range of deliverables in focus:

 - an interesting technological challenge